-Julia Plevin, the founder of the Forest Bathing Club in San Francisco tells us why the Japanese practice of 'Shinrin-yoku' is more important now than ever.
+Julia Plevin, founder of the Forest Bathing Club tells us why the Japanese practice of 'Shinrin-yoku' is more important now than ever.

-We caught up with the founders of Rooftop Republic to hear how they are bringing local food production to one of the densest cities in the world.
+The founders of Rooftop Republic tell us how they are bringing local food production to one of the densest cities in the world.